MicrosoftDocs/memdocs/memdocs/intune/protect/windows-10-expedite-updates.md

 - Windows Update evaluates the specified update and then ensures each device that receives the expedite update policy installs the instance that applies to the device.

-- Only devices that need the update receive expedited update:
+- Only devices that need the update receive the expedited update:
-  - Windows Update doesn’t try to expedite the update for devices that have a revision that’s equal to or greater than the update version.
+  - Windows Update doesn’t try to expedite the update for devices that already have a revision that’s equal to or greater than the update version.
   - For devices with a lower build version than the update, Windows Update confirms that the device still requires the update before installing it.

   > [!IMPORTANT]
   > In some scenarios, Windows Update can install an update that is more recent than the update you specify in expedite update policy.
-For more information about this scenario, see [About installing the latest applicable update](#identify-the-lastest-applicable-update), later in this article.
+For more information about this scenario, see [About installing the latest applicable update](#identify-the-latest-applicable-update), later in this article.

 - Expedite update policies ignore and override any quality [update deferral periods](/windows/client-management/mdm/policy-csp-update#update-deferqualityupdatesperiodindays) for the update version you deploy.
 You can configure quality updates deferrals by using Intune [Widows 10 update rings](../protect/windows-10-update-rings.md) and the setting for **Quality update deferral period**.